Communist Party of Spain: Popular Front and Civil War

 PCE was a small party during the initial years of the Republic, until it began to grow due to the victory of the Popular Front (of which the Communists had been a constituent part) in February 1936 and the beginning of the Spanish Civil War in July of that year.
 The PCE, directed by José Díaz and Dolores Ibárruri (known popularly as La Pasionaria), worked consistently for the victory of the Republican forces and the Popular Front government, but was wary of the social revolution that was being waged by Spanish workers.

 The PCE leadership judged that while progressive laws could be passed, an attempt at a full-scale socialist revolution would needlessly divide the forces of the Republic.
 It would cause massive conflict behind republican lines, thus diverting military forces from the battle against Franco and driving many democratic republicans who were prepared to fight against the rebels into the arms of the rebels.

 Being a well-knit and highly disciplined organization, the PCE could in spite of its numerical weakness play an important part in the war.
 In the first five months of the war, PCE grew from 30,000 members to 100,000.
 It also founded a Spanish branch of the International Red Aid, which assisted the Republican cause considerably.

 In 1936, due to the special political situation in Catalonia, Partit Comunista de Catalunya (the Catalan branch of PCE) was separated from the party to fuse with other socialists to form Partit Socialista Unificat de Catalunya.
 Since then the PCE does not have an organization in Catalonia, but relies on a regional referent party.
 This set-up has been imitated by many of the communist splinter groups in Spain.

+The PCE clashed with anarchists in Barcelona during the May Days of 1937.